 Benjamin Russell: Whaleman-Artist, Entrepreneur

-Support for this exhibition is provided by the Ladera Foundation
+Support for this exhibition was provided by the Ladera Foundation.

 With a wife and three children, what was there for an enterprising young man from New Bedford to do but go to sea?
 Russell left his family behind and signed aboard the ship Kutusoff of New Bedford bound to the Indian and Pacific Oceans on a whaling voyage from 1841 to 1845.
 During forty-two months aboard the Kutusoff, Russell learned the details of whaleships and whaling while he trained himself to sketch and paint these subjects in detail.

 The only public record of Russell training himself aboard the Kutusoff appeared in his obituary printed in the New Bedford Evening Standard on March 4, 1885.
-However this exhibition will unveil recent research corroborating the notion that Russell trained himself aboard the Kutusoff three years before the moving panorama project.
-Various sources, including logbooks, family records, and newspaper accounts, will retell the story of Russell’s artistic development.
-The exhibition will also feature artifacts related to the moving panorama and works by Russell’s contemporaries in addition to Russell’s own lithographs and paintings.
+However this exhibition unveiled recent research corroborating the notion that Russell trained himself aboard the Kutusoff three years before the moving panorama project.
+Various sources, including logbooks, family records, and newspaper accounts, retell the story of Russell’s artistic development.
+The exhibition also featureed artifacts related to the moving panorama and works by Russell’s contemporaries in addition to Russell’s own lithographs and paintings.
 The Whaling Museum owns in its vast collection Russell’s first two commissioned ship portraits.
-Many of the Russell paintings have never been seen by the public prior to this exhibition.
+Many of the Russell paintings were never seen by the public prior to this exhibition.

 Russell’s complete body of work consists of over one hundred paintings and a dozen lithographs resulting from specific commissions or produced simply as speculative objects for general sale.
 The Whaling Museum owns several examples of Russell’s lithographs and over thirty paintings, ranging from ship portraits and whaling scenes to depictions of everyday life.
 Each of Russell’s finely detailed works shares a common thread related to New Bedford and its whaling industry.
-A complete record of the Whaling Museum’s Benjamin Russell collection will appear in a catalog to accompany the exhibition.
+A complete record of the Whaling Museum’s Benjamin Russell collection appears in a catalog that accompanyed the exhibition.

 RELATED PROJECT: Restoration of the World’s Longest Painting